-3.1.1 Argentina's Monetary Crisis and Capital control
+4.1.1 Argentina's Monetary Crisis and Capital Control

-In 2017, the annual inflation rate in Argentina reached 25%; meanwhile, the Federal Reserve of the United States raised interest rates from 0.25% to 1.75% and then to 2%.
-Argentina's peso depreciated dramatically and triggered a currency crisis.
+In 2017, the annual inflation rate in Argentina reached 25%, and the currency depreciation triggered Argentina's peso crisis.
 On September 1, 2019, Argentina's central bank announced new restrictions on foreign currency transactions.
-Mauricio Macri, the President of Argentina, required the companies to seek central bank permission to purchase foreign currency and to make transfers abroad.
-He also limited individuals to purchasing a maximum of USD 10,000 per month.
-The Chinn-Ito capital account openness index dropped from 1.549 in 2018 to -0.726 in 2019.
-Cryptocurrency provides an instrument for domestic peso holders who wish to evade the tightened capital controls or who simply want to hold an asset not subjective to peso depreciation.
-Thus, cryptocurrency becomes more desirable to domestic investors, particularly when Argentinians find it hard to exchange the peso for the U.S. dollar.
-Figure 1 shows that the BTC and ETH price deviations increased from 6% to 13% after the tightening of the capital control on September 1st, 2019.
-In a placebo test, we do not find any simultaneous price premium change in the all-country median.
+Mauricio Macri, the President of Argentina, required the companies to seek permission from the central bank to purchase foreign currency.
+The new regulation also limited individuals to purchasing a maximum of USD 10,000 per month.
+Argentina's Chinn-Ito capital account openness index dropped from 1.549 in 2018 to -0.726 in 2019.

+Cryptocurrency provides an instrument for domestic peso holders who want to hold an asset not subject to peso depreciation or evading tightened capital controls.
+Thus, cryptocurrency became more desirable to domestic investors, particularly when Argentinians found all domestic investments denominated in peso devalued.
+Figure 1 shows that the BTC and ETH price deviations increased from 6% to 13% after tightening the capital control on September 1st, 2019.24 We do not find any simultaneous price premium change in a placebo test with the median price deviation of all other countries.